 Ictas Yenilenebilir Enerji Uretim ve Ticaret A.S. founded in 1998, is fully-owned by IC Ictas Enerji Yatirim Holding which is indirectly fully owned by the Cecen family.
 The investee along with its parent company and IC Elektrik - an existing client of the Bank - consolidate the Cecen family's activities in the energy sector, which are integrated across the whole electricity energy value chain.
 It includes electricity generation with total installed capacity of 1,450MW spread across 10 HPPs (via Ictas Yenilenebilir Enerji) and two thermal plants acquired from the Privatisation Administration in 2014 (via IC Ictas Enerji Yatirim Holding); electricity wholesale; electricity distribution; and electricity retail (incumbent for the Thrace region).

 Environmental and Social Summary

-The project is currently subject to Environmental and Social Due Diligence (ESDD) and has been categorised B in accordance with EBRD's 2014 Environmental and Social Policy.
-The risks and impacts associated with the proposed transaction can be readily identified and mitigated by way of independent Environmenal and Social Due Diligence.
-This due diligence, currently in progress, includes a review of the company's corporate environmental and social capacity, policies and procedures as well as an assessment of the environmental and social performance of the its existing portfolio (10 hydropower plants) against the EBRD's Environmental and Social Policy, Hydropower Guidance Note and other relevant standards and requirements.
+The project has been Categorised B in accordance with the EBRD's 2014 Environmental and Social Policy.
+The risks and impacts associated with the proposed transaction have been identified and mitigated by way of independent E&S Due Diligence (ESDD) and preparation of an Environmental and Social Action Plan (ESAP).
+ESDD included a review of the Company's corporate E&S capacity, policies and procedures as well as an assessment of E&S performance of Company's existing portfolio (10 hydropower plants) against the EBRD's ESP, Hydropower Guidance Note and other relevant industry standards and requirements.